instadeepai/jumanji/docs/environments/job_shop.md

 which is a higher bound on the makespan, corresponding to if every job had `max_num_ops` operations and every operation had a processing time of `max_op_duration`.

 ## Registered Versions 📖
+#TODO: add description of the corresponding registered version.
 - `JobShop-v0`